wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 Based on build scripts from https://github.com/devongovett/ogg.js

 [AudioFeeder](https://github.com/brion/audio-feeder)'s dynamicaudio.as and other Flash-related bits are based on code under BSD license, (c) 2010 Ben Firshman.

+See [AUTHORS.md](https://github.com/brion/ogv.js/blob/master/AUTHORS.md) and/or the git history for a list of contributors.